Audi A6 review - Reliability and safety

 Top-notch safety and assistance systems should ensure maximum protection in the A6, but Audi’s warranty is only average

 Given the sheer number of active and passive safety systems fitted to the Audi A6, it’s fair to say it should be one of the safer cars on the road.
-The company has a history of achieving five star ratings from independent safety experts at Euro NCAP, and the A6 is no different.
+The company has a history of achieving five star ratings from independent safety experts at Euro NCAP, and the A6 kept that trend going when it was assessed in 2018.
 It also earned a 93 per cent score for adult occupant protection, as well as an 85% score for child protection, 81% for pedestrian safety and 76% for its advanced safety tech.

-Adaptive cruise control and active lane-keeping assistance are optional, but autonomous emergency braking is fitted as standard to the A6 – and that’s in addition to the usual plethora of airbags and electronic aids we take for granted these days.
+Driver assists such as blind spot monitoring are optional, but autonomous emergency braking and active lane-keeping assistance are fitted as standard to the A6 – and that’s in addition to the usual plethora of airbags and electronic aids we take for granted these days.

 The news here is fine, but nothing more.
 Audi’s three-year, 60,000-mile warranty was once average for the industry, but is now looking slightly ungenerous.
 BMW and Mercedes offer no mileage cap with their three-year policies, for example.
 You can always opt to extend your warranty to four or five years (and 75/90,000 miles respectively), at a price, when you buy your A6.